carpentries-lab/python-aos-lesson/_extras/stack.md

 ---

 It would be an understatement to say that Python has exploded onto the data science scene in recent years.
-PyCon and SciPy conferences are held somewhere in the world every few months now, at which loads of new and/or improved data science libraries are showcased to the community (check out [pyvideo.org](pyvideo.org) for conference recordings).
+PyCon and SciPy conferences are held somewhere around the world every few months, at which loads of new and/or improved data science libraries are showcased to the community (check out [pyvideo.org](pyvideo.org) for conference recordings).
 The ongoing rapid development of new libraries means that data scientists are (hopefully)